oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 Sec-WebSocket-Protocol: chat
 ```

-After the handshake comes the the **data transfer** phase, during which each side can send data frames, or **messages**.The protocol defines message types *binary* and *text* but does not define their contents.
+After the handshake comes the **data transfer** phase, during which each side can send data frames, or **messages**.
+The protocol defines message types *binary* and *text* but does not define their contents.
 However, it does define the mechanism for sub-protocol negotiation, STOMP.

 ## STOMP - Simple Text Oriented Messaging Protocol

-[**STOMP**](https://stomp.github.io/stomp-specification-1.2.html#Abstract) (Simple Text Oriented Messaging Protocol) was born as an alternative to existing open messaging protocols, like AMQP, to enterprise message brokers from scripting languages like Ruby, Python, and Perl with a subset of common message operations.
+[STOMP](https://stomp.github.io/stomp-specification-1.2.html#Abstract) (Simple Text Oriented Messaging Protocol) was born as an alternative to existing open messaging protocols, like AMQP, to enterprise message brokers from scripting languages like Ruby, Python, and Perl with a subset of common message operations.

-STOMP enables a simple publish-subscribe interaction over Websockets, and defines SUBSCRIBE and SEND commands with a destination header.
+STOMP enables a simple publish-subscribe interaction over WebSockets and defines SUBSCRIBE and SEND commands with a destination header.
 These are inspected by the broker for message dispatching.

 The STOMP frame contains a command string, header entries, and a body: